Camila Daniel, Fall 2021

 Pablo Pineau, Spring 2022

 Pablo Pineau is a full professor of history of Argentine and Latin American education at University of Buenos Aires.
 He has vast experience in teacher education and training courses, and postgraduate courses in Argentine and foreign institutions that includes the direction of the doctorate in education at University of Tucuman.
 He held the presidency of the Argentine Society for the History of Education and was director of the Department of Education Sciences of University of Buenos Aires.
-He is an author and editor of several publication on history, theory, and politics of education.
+He is an author and editor of several publications on history, theory, and politics of education.
 His main research interests are the relations between educational practices and thought in Latin America and their articulation with political, social, and cultural historical contexts.

 Silvio Luiz de Almeida, Spring 2022